MaverickMandir/.github/profile/README.md

 ## Mision

-Reviving Vedic Schooling with a blend of Modern student-centric schooling framework like homeschooling, unschooling, schooling in Nordic countries & also that is Fully equipped with 21st-century tools & techniques.
+Modernize, decolonize, decontaminate & revive Vedic Schooling with a blend of Modern student-centric schooling framework like homeschooling, unschooling, schooling in Nordic countries & also that is Fully equipped with 21st-century tools & techniques.

 ## Vision